Dmytro-Yakovenko/MeetUp/backend/README.md

       "errors": [
         "Name must be 60 characters or less",
         "About must be 50 characters or more",
-        "Type must be 'Online' or 'In person'", "Private must be a boolean",
+        "Type must be "Online" or "In person"", "Private must be a boolean",
         "City is required",
         "State is required",